datascience-course/2016-website/index.md

 A more comprehensive description of the course material, including a list of projects, can be found in the [syllabus]({{site.baseurl}}/syllabus/).

-This course is offered in the Fall 2016 semester at the University of Utah, cross-listed between Mathematics (MATH 3900) and Computer Science (CS 5963).
+This **three-credit course** is offered in the Fall 2016 semester at the University of Utah, cross-listed between Mathematics (MATH 3900) and Computer Science (CS 5963).

 ### Is this course for me?